PrivatePulse·Companies·Fanatics vs Bolt

 Fanatics grants RSU — no exercise cost.
 Your equity vests and converts to cash or shares automatically at a liquidity event.
 Bolt grants RSU — no exercise cost.

-The secondary market is pricing Fanatics at a +3% premium over its last primary round ($31B → $31.9B).
-Bolt trades at +4% over its last round ($8.4B → $8.7B).
-A higher secondary premium signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.
+Fanatics has no recent verified secondary signal — only the primary round ($31B) is shown.
+Bolt has no recent verified secondary signal.
+A higher secondary premium typically signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.

 Revenue and growth